-June 2019 – NEW!
-FOCA presented preliminary results of our 2019 Road Issues Survey at the June 15th “road summit” in Havelock-Belmont-Methuen.
+June 2019 – FOCA presented results of our 2019 Road Issues Survey at the June 15th “road summit” in Havelock-Belmont-Methuen.
 Thank you to Mike Hammond of the Northwest Belmont Lake Roads Association for his extensive help with the analysis of the preliminary data and creation of the presentation slides:

 Download the FOCA Road Survey Summary slides (PDF, 16 pages).

 Not a member yet?
 Find out more about the benefits, here: https://foca.on.ca/member-services/association-members/